-Elephants play critical roles as ecosystem engineers, maintaining mineral-rich clearings in the forest, on which many other species rely, and providing a way for important soil nutrients to be spread around at a continental scale.
-As seed dispersers, they also have a major role in maintaining the largest tree species, which happen to be the most important for carbon sequestration.
+Elephants play a critical role as ecosystem engineers, maintaining mineral-rich clearings in the forest, on which many other species rely, and providing a way for important soil nutrients to be spread around at a continental scale.
+As seed dispersers, they also help maintain the largest tree species, which happen to be the most important for carbon sequestration.

 On Our Strategies

 Prevent Illegal Killing

 Illegal hunting to feed the ivory trade is an enormous threat, with some 100,000 elephants across Africa killed illegally between 2010 and 2012 — or one every 15 minutes.
 We work with governments and other partners to enforce the laws by training rangers, deploying SMART (an open-source software system that improves anti-poaching efforts and overall law enforcement in conservation areas), developing intelligence networks, and working with judiciaries to ensure that arrests result in due-process prosecutions.

 Conkouati-Douli National Park